morey-ow/tlrc23-24/2023-2024 Records/brain_dump.md

 macconnorane@oldwestbury.edu

-(Last year TLRC was budgeted \$1000 from Provost, but used about \$100 for light refreshments.
+(Amy tells me that last year 2022-2023 TLRC was budgeted \$1000 from Provost, but used about \$100 for light refreshments.
 Outside speakers were paid \$250 (and all such sessions were remote) from CETL grant money.
 In-person sessions had local speakers but were not well attended.)

 According to the TLRC Annual Planning Calendar (pre-2020):
 - Select possible dates for fall events and reserve Red Room as early as possible.